Policy and Procedure #222.0, Conflict of Interest

 • the public Board or committee meeting, or

-the private Board or committee minutes and the next regular public Board meeting;
+• the private Board or committee minutes and the next regular public Board meeting;

 3. ensure that the registry of written statements of conflict of interest is available for public inspection.

-1.5 All staff members are responsible for:
+3.5 All staff members shall:

-5. understanding that no disclosure is required if the only interest is a minority interest in a limited company in which the staff member holds no official position; and
+5. understanding that no disclosure is required if the only interest is a minority interest in a limited company in which the staff member holds no official position;

-1. notify their immediate supervisor in writing of a possible conflict of interest;
+7. notify their immediate supervisor in writing of a possible conflict of interest;

-3. not participate in a hiring process or attempt to influence a hiring process in respect of direct relatives or individuals who share the same household and/or persons with whom they have a significant social relationship;
+9. not participate in a hiring process or attempt to influence a hiring process in respect of direct relatives or individuals who share the same household and/or persons with whom they have a significant social relationship;

-4. when participating in a hiring process, affirm by signed written statement that they do not have a conflict of interest;
+10. when participating in a hiring process, affirm by signed written statement that they do not have a conflict of interest;

-5. disqualify themselves as participants in personnel decisions when their objectivity would be compromised for any reason such as, but not limited to, staffing actions involving direct relatives or direct relatives of persons living in the same household or other personal relations;
+11. disqualify themselves as participants in personnel decisions when their objectivity would be compromised for any reason such as, but not limited to, staffing actions involving direct relatives or direct relatives of persons living in the same household or other personal relations;

-• staff must not tutor students from their school or work location(s) for remuneration,
+• private tutoring does not take place during the instructional day or on school property and staff must not tutor students from their school or work location(s) for remuneration,

 • staff members must be aware of the relevant Code of Ethics, federation and union guidelines and any other relevant Board policy and procedure regarding tutoring, including comments about and communication with the regular classroom staff, where applicable,